MaibornWolff/serverless-handson/README.md

 - If you have any questions, please contact MaibornWolff directly e.g. michael.abey@maibornwolff.de

-### Prerequisite
+### Prerequisite for Cloud9 Web IDE

-Please start the provisioning script by open a Terminal in your Cloud9 Web IDE and enter:
+If you use Cloud9, please start the provisioning script by open a Terminal in your Cloud9 Web IDE and enter:
 ```
 cd serverless-handson
 ./provision.sh